inaka/shotgun/README.md

 It is possible to tell shotgun to use SSL by providing the atom `https` as the third argument when creating a connection with to the `open` function.
-Just like when performing regulst HTTP requests it is also necessary to specify a port.
+Just like when performing HTTP requests it is also necessary to specify a port.
 HTTPS servers typically listen for connections on port 443 and this will be the most likely value you'll need to use.